 Residential real estate investors can access traditional mortgage products from banks.
 Residential mortgages are typically issued from a financial institution to a direct buyer.

 Mortgages for commercial real estate, however, are typically issued from a financial institution to a company.
 Because the property is zoned for business use, it’s usually necessary to sign the mortgage as an agent of a company.
 This can complicate the paperwork and make it a bit more challenging to secure financing for your commercial loan.

 Banks view commercial real estate loans as riskier than residential ones.
 The amount of money they’re fronting is larger, and so is the risk of failure.
 They’re likely to charge higher interest rates and offer shorter loan periods.
 Commercial real estate mortgages are also more likely to be on a variable interest rate, which means you could see your profits grow thinner if the Bank of Canada begins to raise interest rates.
 It all adds up to more risk for everyone involved.

 Commercial properties are also subjected to more stringent zoning laws.
 Certain types of commercial operations, for instance, are only allowed in certain areas.
 Even light industrial processes may not be allowed in zoned areas designated for retail or residential use.
 You may face challenges working with local authorities to identify businesses allowed to operate in your commercial property, depending on local zoning laws.

-It’s worth noting that because commercial property owners have to buy electricity in bulk, you’re likely to receive a discount on the per-kilowatt hour price you pay to your hydro company if you invest in a commercial property as opposed to a residential one.
+It’s worth noting that because commercial property owners have to buy electricity in bulk, you’re likely to receive a discount on the per-kilowatt-hour price you pay to your hydro company if you invest in commercial property as opposed to a residential one.

 What will your decision be?